 Your dog may also begin to associate a particular startling noise with other things in their environment and they may grow afraid of these other things because they are associated with the frightening loud noise.
 For example, dogs who are afraid of thunder may later become afraid of the wind, dark clouds and flashes of light that often precede the sound of thunder.

-Dogs who do not like the sound of firecrackers may become fearful of children who have played with firecrackers or may become afraid to go in the backyard, if that's where they usually hear the noise.
+Dogs who do not like the sound of firecrackers may become afraid to go in the backyard, if that's where they usually hear the noise.

 What you can do